kaiko-ai/eva/docs/leaderboards.md

 ## Evaluation protocol

-*eva* uses a task- & model-independent and fixed default set up which closely follows the standard evaluation protocol proposed by [1] (with adjustments for slide-level tasks to ensure convergence and computational efficiency).
+*eva* uses a fixed protocol customized to each category of tasks.
+The setup has proven to be performant and robust independent of task and model size & architecture and generally prioritizes fairness and comparability over state-of-the-art performance.

 We selected this approach to prioritize reliable, robust and fair FM-evaluation while being in line with common literature.